richardlehane/siegfried/README.md

 #### Signatures

-By default, siegfried uses the latest PRONOM byte and container signatures with no buffer limits.
+By default, siegfried uses the latest PRONOM signatures with no buffer limits (it will do full file scans if necessary).
 To use MIME-info signatures, or to customise your signature file, use the [roy tool](https://github.com/richardlehane/siegfried/wiki/Building-a-signature-file-with-ROY).

 ## Install